x-labs-xyz/CCFT/README.md

 │   ├── data/               # Custom dataset
-│   ├── saves/              # The folder to store LoRA adapter checkpoints │   ├── models/             # The folder to store the merged models (base + adapters), ready for inference │   ├── train_eval.sh       # The script to fine-tune models and call 'Qwen2.5-VL/inference_eval.py' to evaluation.
+│   ├── saves/              # The folder to store LoRA adapter checkpoints │   ├── models/             # The folder to store the merged models (base + adapters), ready for inference │   └── ...
-│   └── ...
 │
 ├── Qwen2.5-VL/             # Base model implementation
 │   ├── eval_results/       # The folder to store evaluation results
-│   ├── inference_eval.py   # The script to evaluate fine-tuned models (from 'LLaMA-Factory/models/') on the testing dataset
+│   ├── eval_*.py   # The scripts to evaluate fine-tuned models (from 'LLaMA-Factory/models/') on the testing dataset
 │   └── ...
+│
+├── scripts/
+│   ├── train_eval_havid.sh  # The script to fine-tune models on HA-ViD-VQA datasets and evaluate the fine-tuned model.
+│   ├── train_eval_ikea.sh  # The script to fine-tune models on IKEA-ASM-VQA dataset and evaluate the fine-tuned model.
 │
 └── README.md               # Project documentation
 ```
 ## Environment Preparation